 For each of the programs at the university, the International Office schedules a separate regulatory/informational orientation for F-1 students who are new to the University of Dallas.

-The University of Dallas requires that International Students, those in F-1 status, carry International Student Insurance.
+The University of Dallas requires International Students in F-1 status to carry Student Health Insurance.

 When you have F-1 status, you are eligible to work on campus and eventually off campus.
-When employed you are required to have a Social Security Number.
+When employed you are are able to get a Social Security Number.

 The issuing of drivers' licenses in Texas comes under the jurisdiction of the Texas Department of Public Safety (DPS).